NNPDF/nnpdf/doc/sphinx/source/vp/dataspecification.rst

     aims to have a stable way of filling many of these settings with correct default values.

-the ``DataSetSpec`` contains all of the information used to construct it, e.g
+The ``DataSetSpec`` contains all of the information used to construct it, e.g

 .. code:: python